 - The centrality of Du Bois’s concept of ‘double consciousness’?

-We Are Data: Algorithms and The Making of Our Digital Selves (2017)
+We Are Data: Algorithms and The Making of Our Digital Selves (November 15, 2020)

-By John Cheney-Lippold
+by John Cheney-Lippold

 - How does algorithmic ‘identity’ relate to identity if, as Cheney-Lippold argues, “we are not quite aware of the categories we are classified into”?